 Every business defines positions based on a product strategy, offerings, and customers.
 The larger the organization and its portfolio, the more product leaders it may require.

 Here are some examples of the most common product management roles:

 - A growth product manager is responsible for delivering business outcomes (growth, revenue, customer retention, etc.).

-- A technical product manager is working with engineers on core specifications and product functionality.
+- A technical product manager works with engineers on core specifications and product functionality.

 - A platform product manager is responsible for creating and optimizing technical components shared across multiple products.

-These roles may overlap but each has unique value as well.
+These roles may overlap but each of them has unique value as well.
 They all can have a major impact across the company with a clear understanding of goals and responsibilities.

 5 Tips to Become a Professional Product Manager